gravitational/teleport/rfd/00XY-session-locking.md

 An informational message is printed before the connection is terminated:

 ```
-Lock targeting role "developers" is in force: Cluster maintenance.
+Lock targeting Role:"developers" is in force: Cluster maintenance.
 the connection was closed on the remote side on  15 Jun 21 10:43 CEST
 ```